-Being present at the Cultural Value Conservation and Promotion Area of Lang Teng Village, we could not help but feel sad when we saw that the restored stilt house of the Hre people had been damaged by termites, rotted, and was in danger of being unsafe.
+Being present at the Cultural Value Conservation and Promotion Area of Lang Teng village, we could not help but feel sad when we saw that the restored stilt house of the Hre people was damaged by termites, rotten, and collapsed, threatening to be unsafe.

-Mr. Pham Van Dien, Lang Teng village, Ba Dong commune said that this is a restored Hre ethnic stilt house, but during the process no one used it, the stilt house must have someone directly living in it to last long.
+Mr. Pham Van Dien, Lang Teng village, Ba Dong commune said, this is a restored Hre ethnic stilt house, but during the process no one used it, the stilt house must have someone directly living in it to last long.

 Tourist groups who come to visit find this scene unsightly.
-Locals have repeatedly suggested that the dilapidated houses should be demolished or reinvested to ensure the landscape as well as the safety of children when they come here to play.
+Locals have repeatedly suggested that the dilapidated houses be demolished or reinvested to ensure the landscape and safety of children when they come here to play.

 “I, as well as the people here, feel very sad.
 When the investment was made to restore the culture of the Hre people here, people were very excited, but now that it has degraded, I feel very sad!”, Mr. Dien said.

-However, after several years of use, because of not fully utilizing its value, the Conservation Area is currently degraded, many items have been seriously damaged.
+However, after several years of use, due to not fully utilizing its value, the Conservation Area is now degraded, many items have been seriously damaged.
 In most of the buildings, the thatched roof system has been seriously degraded and leaked.

 From the budget of Ba To district (old), in 2024, about 600 million VND was invested to restore a community house of the Hre people in the Conservation Area and promote the cultural values of Lang Teng village.